William Dean Singleton

 William Dean Singleton (born August 1, 1951) is an American newspaper executive.
 He is the founder and executive board chairman of MediaNews Group, the fourth-largest newspaper company in the United States in terms of circulation, with 53 daily papers totaling 2.7 million subscriptions daily and 3 million on Sunday.
 He is also a former chairman of the board of directors of the Associated Press.
-Additionally, he has been publisher of a number of MediaNews' dailies, including the Denver Post, the Salt Lake Tribune, and the Detroit News.
+He has been publisher of a number of MediaNews' dailies, including the Denver Post, the Salt Lake Tribune, and the Detroit News.
 He is a cattle rancher, owning several ranches.

 Biography

 Singleton was born in Graham, Texas.
 He began his newspaper career at the age of 15 as a part-time reporter in Graham and bought his first newspaper at age 21.